Matchstic/iOSOpenDev/README.md

 ### Usage

 - To create a new project, use Xcode's `File -> New -> Project` option.
 Then, scroll down to `Templates` in the `iOS` tab.
 - To compile a project, use Xcode's `Product -> Build`.
-Executables built can be found via the auto-generated `LatestBuild` symlink, with built packages under `Packages`.
+Executables built can be found via the auto-generated `LatestBuild` symlink.
+- To build a `.deb`, use Xcode's `Product -> Build For -> Profiling`.
+Built packages are found in `Packages`.
 - To change version numbers of a built package, modify `PackageVersion.plist`.

 ### Known issues